google-deepmind/multi_object_datasets/README.md

 ### Objects Room

-This dataset is based on the Mujoco environment used by the Generative Query Network (Eslami et al. 2018) and is a multi-object extension of the [3d-shapes dataset](https://github.com/deepmind/3d-shapes).
+This dataset is based on the [MuJoCo](http://www.mujoco.org/) environment used by the Generative Query Network [3] and is a multi-object extension of the [3d-shapes dataset](https://github.com/deepmind/3d-shapes).
 The training set contains 1M scenes with up to three objects.
 We also provide ~1K test examples for the following variants: